 We are a leader in providing professional development for computer science educators, offering training in nationally recognized computer science curricula.
 We are the K-12 computer science teacher training hub for the New England region.

 With funding from the Code.org, Commonwealth of Massachusetts and local business and industry, we offer training at low or no cost to school districts and educators, create ongoing support through professional learning networks, and prepare teachers to change lives.

 School districts and other local education organizations are the unit of change toward creating rigorous, inclusive and sustainable K-12 computer science education.
 The SCRIPT (Strategic CSforALL Resource & Implementation Planning Tool) is a nationally-recognized framework to guide teams of district administrators, school leaders, and educators through a series of collaborative visioning, self-assessment and goal-setting exercises to support systems-level change by addressing five key areas: (1) Leadership, (2) Teacher Capacity and Development, (3) Curriculum and Materials Selection and Refinement, (4) Partners, and (5) Community.

-Several workshops have been offered around the state in school year 2020-2021.
-We will be scheduling additional workshops in 2021-2022.
+Several workshops have been offered around the state in school year.
 Please email email@example.com if you would like to be added to the SCRIPT Workshop list.
 And please stay tuned for more announcements in the fall.

 CSforMA Professional learning Institutes